Bhagavad Gita: Classical Bhashya (commentaries)

-The Bhagavad Gita is referred to in the Brahma Sutras and numerous scholars, including Shankara, Bhaskara, Abhinavagupta of the Shaivism tradition, Ramanuja and Madhvacharya, wrote commentaries on it.
+The Bhagavad Gita is referenced in the Brahma Sutras and numerous scholars wrote commentaries on it, including Shankara, Bhaskara, Abhinavagupta, Ramanuja, and Madhvacharya.
 Many of these commentators state that the Gita is "meant to be a moksa-shastra (moksasatra), and not a dharmasastra, an arthasastra or a kamasastra".

 Śaṅkara (c.
 800 CE)

 The oldest and most influential surviving commentary was published by Adi Shankara (Śaṅkarācārya).
 Shankara interprets the Gita in a monist, nondualistic tradition (Advaita Vedanta).
+Advaita Vedanta affirms on the non-dualism of Atman and Brahman.
 Shankara prefaces his comments by stating that the Gita is popular among the laity, that the text has been studied and commented upon by earlier scholars (these texts have not survived), but that "I have found that to the laity it appears to teach diverse and quite contradictory doctrines".
 He calls the Gita "an epitome of the essentials of the whole Vedic teaching".
-To Shankara, the teaching of the Gita is to shift an individual's focus from the outer, impermanent, fleeting objects of desire and senses to the inner, permanent, eternal atman-Brahman-Vasudeva that is identical, in everything and in every being.
+To Shankara, the teaching of the Gita is to shift an individual's focus from the outer, impermanent, fleeting objects of desire and senses to the inner, permanent, eternal atman-Brahman-Vasudeva that is identical, in everything and every being.

 Abhinavagupta (c.
 1000 CE)

 Abhinavagupta was a theologian and philosopher of the Kashmir Shaivism (Shiva) tradition.
-He wrote a commentary on the Gita as Gitartha-Samgraha, which has survived into the modern era.
+His commentary, the Gitartha-Samgraha, has survived into the modern era.
 The Gita text he commented on is a slightly different recension than the one of Adi Shankara.
 He interprets its teachings in the Shaiva Advaita (monism) tradition quite similar to Adi Shankara, but with the difference that he considers both Self and matter to be metaphysically real and eternal.
 Their respective interpretations of jnana yoga are also somewhat different, and Abhinavagupta uses Atman, Brahman, Shiva, and Krishna interchangeably.
 Abhinavagupta's commentary is notable for its citations of more ancient scholars, in a style similar to Adi Shankara.
 However, the texts he quotes have not survived into the modern era.

 Rāmānuja (c.
 1100 CE)

-Ramanuja was a Hindu theologian, philosopher, and an exponent of the Sri Vaishnavism (Vishnu) tradition in 11th and early 12th century.
-Like his Vedanta peers, Ramanuja wrote a bhashya (commentary) on the Gita.
+Ramanuja was a Hindu theologian, philosopher, and an exponent of the Sri Vaishnavism (Vishnu) tradition in the 11th and early 12th centuries.
+Like his Vedanta peers, Ramanuja wrote a bhashya (commentary) on the Gita - Gita Bhashya.
 Ramanuja's commentary disagreed with Adi Shankara's interpretation of the Gita as a text on nondualism (Self and Brahman are identical), and instead interpreted it as a form of dualistic and qualified monism (Vishishtadvaita).